nuttblog/nuttblog.github.io/_posts/2026-02-20-the-backstory.md

 ### The Domain Habit
 I have a confession: I used to have a "dirty habit" of hoarding domain names.
 It was addictive to fantasize about owning digital assets that someone might pay a fortune for one day.
 I did sell a few, but never for the life-changing money I dreamed of.
 In some cases, I sold them just to avoid the renewal fee; others, I just let expire.

-After practicing minimalism, I’m fully sold on the idea that having less makes us happier. **As a final act of letting go, I’ve decided to host this blog as a subdomain at jjs.bearblog.dev.
-I no longer want to worry about managing or renewing my own domains.
-I just want to write.**
+After practicing minimalism, I’m fully sold on the idea that having less makes us happier.

 ### Digital Decluttering
 *Goodbye, Things* by Fumio Sasaki was a life-changing read for me.
 I didn't just clear out my physical space; I wiped out my digital one, too.
 I started deleting social media accounts—of which I had plenty—and old email addresses.